Online Disease Self-diagnosis with Inductive Heterogeneous Graph Convolutional Networks: Experiments

 \subsection{RQ5: Online A/B Test}

 We evaluate the proposed HealGCN+GraphRet framework on a real-world online self-diagnosis service platform, which currently serves around 60 thousand requests per day, in an online A/B test for one month.
 On this platform, users are made diagnosis and then guided to make an appointment with a right physician in a right department, which covers over 500 hospitals right now.
-The compared base disease diagnosis model utilizes TextCNN for disease diagnosis, and uses PMI for symptom retrieval.
+The base model that has already developed for demo on this platform constitute of TextCNN for disease diagnosis and PMI for symptom retrieval.

 In the A/B test, we split requests into two buckets: one for the base model and other for the proposed method.
 Several indicators are adopted: user-physician (UP) click ratio, user-disease (UD) click ratio and user-order (UO) click ratio, because our system displays not only disease diagnosis, but also department and physician recommendations.
 UP and UD means how many users click the recommended physicians and diseases for detailed exploration, respectively.
 UO means how many users make appointment to the recommended departments for further consultation.
-As there is no groundtruth diagnosis of disease in online test, these indicators are useful proxy for measuring diagnosis accuracy.
+These indicators are useful proxy for measuring diagnosis accuracy.
+Moreover, we send questionaire to users for feedback about their diagnosis results after they come to see a doctor, then we obtain an accuracy of the diagnosis results, namely ACC, from the feedback.
 It can be observed from Table \ref{tab:abtest} that the proposed method outperforms the base model significantly, which shows our model has advantage in disease diagnosis, thus attracting users to make further exploration.
+And our new system indeed obtains better accuracy in practice.